ska-telescope/sdp-integration/charts/README.md

 $ helm repo add stable https://kubernetes-charts.storage.googleapis.com/
 ```

-The `sdp-prototype` charts directory contains a file called
+The `sdp-integration` charts directory contains a file called
 `etcd-operator.yaml` with settings for the chart.
 This turns off parts which
 are not used (the backup and restore operators).